pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/releasing/repository_concepts/sourcecode_repository.rst

 ===============================

 There are two kind of source repositories; subversion and git based.
 For now, git repository is using for testing.
-Uludag repository, `core project source repository`_, is based on subversion.
+Uludag repository, `core projects source repository`_, is based on subversion.

 Subversion Repository